irfansofyana/my-work-contributions/README.md

 ## What does this project actually do
 This project will give you information about your contribution to your employer.
 What I mean by that is this project can produce a report that gives you information such as:
-- What is Github PRs that you've created?
+- What are Github PRs that you've created?
 - What are Github issues that you've raised?
 - What are JIRA issues that were assigned to you and you successfully solved them?
 The list can be grown.
 Suggestion for improvement to this project is welcome :)